openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

     psk="my wifi password"
 }
 ```
+Press Esc and then type ':wq' and press Enter to write the file and quit

-For more details, see one of these guides:
+If you need more details on setting up wpa-supplicant, see one of these guides:

 http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/